ClickCease

 Right then you’ll see the default client portal every new Zendo workspace is equipped with.

-Zendo's default client portal
+client portal software example

 It includes:

 • requests — so that they can submit new requests and chat with your team on any ongoing conversations or projects.
-The Requests tab collects all your requests in different views, from Kanban to list, and adds a real-time chat for communication on top,
+The Requests tab collects all your requests in different views, from Kanban to list, and adds a real-time chat for easy request-connected communication on top,

-• files — so that they can easily browse and download any shared files,
+• files — so that they can easily browse and download any shared files, as well as upload new files directly in the tab,

 • and notifications — so that they can check on any recent activity and access their notifications settings to switch things up if they feel over or underwhelmed by the amount of alerts.